CIMA members in practice are governed by a set of rules that ensure best practice and protection of the public.

 (ii) any documentation prescribed by the institute for the purpose of assessing eligibility for the award of a practising certificate

-(iii) the prescribed annual fee, each subsequent annual fee being due and payable on the first day of January each year; if the first payment of the fee is due on or after 2 September in any year it shall be deemed to include the whole of the annual fee for the following year.
+(iii) the prescribed annual fee, each subsequent annual fee being due and payable on the 28th day of February each year; if the first payment of the fee is due on or after 2 September in any year it shall be deemed to include the whole of the annual fee for the following year.

 5. Every applicant for the practising certificate shall satisfy a panel of assessors that he / she meets the eligibility criteria for the award of a practising certificate.
 The institute shall give guidance to unsuccessful applicants as to how to meet the criteria.